mizar/progit/de/02-git-basics/01-chapter2.markdown

 It’s worth mentioning that this changes your remote branch names, too.
 What used to be referenced at `pb/master` is now at `paul/master`.

+Denke nicht, dass dies auch auch die Namen der entfernten Branches ändert.
+Was vorher unter "pb/master" zu finden war ist nun unter "paul/master" zu finden.

-If you want to remove a reference for some reason — you’ve moved the server or are no longer using a particular mirror, or perhaps a contributor isn’t contributing anymore — you can use `git remote rm`:
+If you want to remove a reference for some reason — you’ve moved the server or are no longer using a particular mirror, or perhaps a contributor isn’t contributing anymore — you can use `git remote rm [remote name]`:

+Wenn du eine Server-Referenz, warum auch immer, löschen willst - dein Server ist umgezogen, du bist ist nicht länger auf dem Mirror, oder vielleicht hat ein Entwickler aufgehört sich am Projekt zu beteiligen - kannst du 'git remote rm [remote name]' benutzen:

 	$ git remote rm paul
 	$ git remote